z-morgan/plentish/dev_notes.md

 suggestions:

 - create a handlebars template which will generate html given an array of suggestion objects
-- add keydown listener to each ingredient text input which the page is initially loaded, and when a new ingredient form is created
+- add keyup listener to the ingredients ul for events on text inputs
   - captures the value of the text input
   - sends ajax request to `get` `/items` with text value
     - server queries all items for a given user
     - groups them by name and units
     - responds with an 8 element array of name/unit objects
   - front-end generates ul with template and array of suggestions
-  - renders ul in appropriate div
+  - removes previous suggestions ul and renders new one in appropriate div

   - add keydown listener to ul which listens for arrow keys and migrates the highlight class and focus pseudo-class (if uparrow on top suggestion, re-focuses text input down arrow on bottom suggestion does nothing)